gjwgit/aztext/docs/README.md

 monitoring social media commentary on a subject, etc.

-A free Azure subscription allowing up to 5,000 transactions per month is available from https://azure.microsoft.com/free/.
-After subscribing visit https://ms.portal.azure.com and Create a resource under AI and Machine Learning called Text Analytics.
+A free Azure subscription allowing up to 5,000 transactions per month is available from <https://azure.microsoft.com/free/>.
+After subscribing visit <https://ms.portal.azure.com> and Create a resource under AI and Machine Learning called Text Analytics.
 Once created you can access the web API subscription key from the portal.
-This will be prompted for in the demo.
+This will be prompted for when running a command, and then saved to file to reduce the need for repeated authentication requests.

 Please note that these Azure models, unlike the MLHub models in general, use *closed source services* which have no guarantee of